Pounder Vegetable Garden

 History Happened Here

-The adjoining shed is where Nobel Prize-winning plant geneticist Barbara McClintock worked as a Cornell graduate student in the 1920s.
-Produce from this garden is donated to local food banks.
+The shed adjoining this garden is where Nobel Prize-winning plant geneticist Barbara McClintock worked as a Cornell graduate student in the 1920s.